Of all the reasons, why choose to learn French? Here you will find many genuine and compelling reasons why you should study.

 French is widespread in more than 56 countries in Africa, Europe, and other parts of the world.

-Since the language cut across five continents, these sources of information will open up to know more about the world, especially the extended culture of the people and countries where the language is useful.
+The language cuts across five continents.
+These sources of information will open up to know more about the world, especially the extended culture of the people and countries where the language is useful.

 Many important works are written in French and continue to be produced in the same.

-French allows you to appreciate this information in their original and unfiltered form.
+French allows you to appreciate this information in its original and unfiltered form.